 While it is common practice in international arbitration for the losing party to pay the costs of an arbitration, parties may wish to make that clear in the arbitration clause.
-Apportionment of arbitration costs is a feature of the JAMS International Arbitration Rules; however, a "prevailing party" clause such as the following tends to discourage frivolous claims, counterclaims and defenses:
+Apportionmentof arbitration costs is a feature of the JAMS International Arbitration Rules; however, a "prevailing party" clause, such as the following, tends to discourage frivolous claims, counterclaims and defenses:

-In any arbitration arising out of or related to this Agreement, the arbitrator(s) shall award to the prevailing party, if any, the costs and attorneys' fees reasonably incurred by the prevailing party in connection with the arbitration.
+In any arbitration arising out of or related to this Agreement, the arbitrator(s) shall award to the prevailing party, if any, the reasonable costs for legal representation incurred by the prevailing party in connection with the arbitration.

-If the arbitrator(s) determine a party to be the prevailing party under the circumstances where the prevailing party won on some but not all of its claims and counterclaims, the arbitrator(s) may award the prevailing party an appropriate percentage of the costs and attorneys' fees reasonably incurred by the prevailing party in connection with the arbitration.
+If the arbitrator(s) determine(s) a party to be the prevailing party under the circumstances where the prevailing party won on some but not all of its claims and counterclaims, the arbitrator(s) may award the prevailing party an appropriate percentage of the reasonable costs for legal representation incurred by the prevailing party in connection with the arbitration.